How The Rothschilds Created Modern Finance And A Vast Fortune That Has Lasted For Centuries

 Simply, Mayer understood and was willing to spend money in order to make money.

+But the family’s rapid rise to wealth has earned them much animosity throughout the annals of history.
+A quick Google of ‘Rothschild family’ reveals a vast number of conspiracy theories surrounding the allegedly unsavory means used to attain their fortune, the breadth of their connections, and their influence over major world events.

-But it wasn’t all that simple.
-Some elements of the family’s history are indeed unsettling enough to pique mass interest.
+To be fair, many elements of the family’s history are unsettling enough to pique mass interest.
 For instance, Mayer’s primary manner of hoarding the dynasty’s wealth was to institute a policy of keeping friends close…and family even closer.

 But, as William Langley notes, one question looms large: